preview for Grocery Shopping for a Healthy Lifestyle

 Mark Weiss//Getty Images

-Popcorn is a great snack for weight loss because it is low calorie, but also a great source of fiber, which can help you feel fuller longer, says Amber Pankonin, RD, the owner of Stirlist.
-This delicious pick from Angie's leaves out oils and other less-desirable ingredients.
+Popcorn is a great snack for weight loss because it is low calorie, but also a great source of fiber, which can help you feel fuller longer, says Amber Pankonin, RD, a nutritionist and certified executive chef at Stirlist.
 Just be mindful of portion size since it can be hard to stop eating popcorn once you start, adds Kimberly Gomer, RD, a Miami-based registered dietitian who specializes in weight loss, diabetes, cholesterol, and polycystic ovary syndrome.

 Buy it now